 Tracking trends across the root causes of incidents helps you identify the issues that are systemic, not just one-off occurrences.
 With good trend data, incident responders can develop a roadmap for future prevention efforts based on remediating underlying vulnerabilities.
 Without the data to perform root cause analysis, security teams are just playing “whack-a-mole”—trying to stop incidents one-by-one as the pop up.

 Why it’s important: Tracking recurring incidents is a good way to assess your SOC’s effectiveness.
 A high number of recurring incidents is not a good sign, and suggests that root causes are being left unaddressed (as described in the previous section).
-Depending on its type, a recurring incident could also be a good candidate for an automated response process.
+Depending on its type, a recurring incident could also be a good candidate for an automated incident response process.
 Using past response actions and industry best practices as guides, you can use D3 to quickly create an automated playbook that will mimic the response actions of your best investigators.

 Why It’s Important: MTTR is one of the key metrics for any security team, especially when it can be tied to specific incident categories for more precise correlations.
 Tracking MTTR over time gives you a clear picture of how adding automation, hiring new employees, or making other changes is impacting your response times at the most basic level.
 Additionally, this data will help you create benchmarks, goals, and alerts for when expectations aren’t being met.